 At the public hearing, Arnold had explained that the Waldorf-method curriculum infuses learning with creativity, incorporating music, arts, drama and creative play.
 Instead of using conventional textbooks, the school would reinforce what children learn by having them draw a picture about a lesson, for example.

 The school board vote to deny the application was 7-0.
 School board member Mark Hanichak voted by speaker phone.
 School board member David Kennedy was absent because he is out on medical leave.

 School board member Jef Reyburn arrived too late for the vote, which was taken within the first 10 minutes of the meeting.
 But after the meeting, Reyburn said he agreed with his fellow board members to deny the application.

 There are no charter schools within the borders of the Parkland School District, though there are several in the Lehigh Valley.

 Charter schools are primarily operated with state and local taxpayer money, funneled through the school districts where they are located.

-Sniscak was among superintendents from five area counties who issued a statement in December that condemned the use of public school budgets to fund charter schools.
+Sniscak was among superintendents from five area counties who in December that condemned the use of public school budgets to fund charter schools.
 The superintendents also criticized charter schools for not being subject to the same government oversight and mandates as public schools.